dustinpfister/blog_posts/_posts/threejs-points-material.md

 So although I will not be getting into detail about the basics of three.js here, let alone everything else that you should be up to speed with before reading this.
 In this section I will be briefly be going over a few things that you should know, or many read up a bit more on before continuing with the Points Constructor and the Points material.

+### Source code examples are up on Github

+The soucre code exmaples that I am writing about in this post can also be found in my [test threejs repo on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-points-material).

 ### Version Numbers matter with three.js

-When I first wrote this post back in May of 2018 I was using version r91 of three.js, and the last time I got around to editing this post I was using r127.
+When I first wrote this post back in May of 2018 I was using version r91 of three.js, and the last time I got around to editing this post I was using r140.
 Sense then a number of code breaking changes have happened when it comes to using the geometry constructor rather than the Buffer Geometry constructor.
 The old Geometry constructor has been removed from three.js as of version r125, so the examples here have been updated to work with the buffer geometry constructor as well as versions other chances that have happened sense then.

 ### The Buffer Geometry Constructor